angela4321/NeuralNet/README.md

-Builds a neural network from scratch

-Following the "Deep Learning" specialization by deeplearning.ai on Coursera
+Builds a neural network from scratch after learning from the Deep Learning specialization on Coursera by deeplearning.ai.

 The datasets are Heart Disease UCI from Kaggle and Kaggle Cats and Dogs Dataset from microsoft